datasets/world-cities/README.md

 ## License

-All data is licensed under the [Open Data Commons Public Domain Dedication and License][pddl].

-Note that the original data from [geonames][geonames] is licenced under Creative Common Attribution.
-This means you have to
-credit [geonames][geonames] when using the data.
+All data is licensed under the Creative Common Attribution as is the original data from [geonames][geonames].
+This means you have to credit [geonames][geonames] when using the data.
 And while no credit is formally required a link back or credit to [Lexman][lexman] and the [Open Knowledge Foundation][okfn] is much appreciated.

 All source code is licenced under the [MIT licence][mit].